• Recipes

 • Leftover Ham Bone (or 1lb Diced Ham): The leftover ham bone will have chunks of ham still on it and fall over during the cooking process.
 If you do not have a ham bone, use uncured diced ham instead!
 It tasted just as delicious!

-• Bay Leaves: The presence of bay leaves helps to break down the gas-producing properties of beans and other lentils which helps prevent bloating and improve digestion! win-win!
+• Bay Leaves: The presence of bay leaves helps to break down the gas-producing properties of beans and other lentils, which helps prevent bloating and improve digestion! win-win!
 Learn more about the difference between bay leaves and curry leaves in this article.

-See the recipe card for quantities.
+See the recipe card for full ingredient list and quantities.

 Substitutions and Variations